 With cash burning fast, and financing rounds that usually only provide money for the next phase, companies are under constant pressure.
 If drilling campaigns fail to deliver on their promises, it gets hard to find new money for the next step.
 There are several factors that can kill a project before it goes into production.
 Share prices usually follow certain milestones, but with the usual hypes of the stock market - up and down.

-On the other hand, bad drilling results, approval delay for mine construction applications, or anything related to political head wind is usually seen as big risks, which puts pressure on the stock price.
+On the other hand, bad drilling results, approval delays for mine construction applications, or anything related to the political head wind are usually seen as big risks, which puts pressure on the stock price.
 It is therefore a constant valuation between risk/reward.

 One of the most important factors is obviously the underlying commodity.
 If demand is expected to increase over the next decade and supply from other mines will struggle to deliver, then it is more likely that the price will stay high and the project, becomes, or remains, feasible and profitable.
 In the case of lithium, the question is this: How much demand will there be in the coming years, and what is the supply relative to this.